Nintendo Space World: Shoshinkai 1996

 The eighth Shoshinkai show was held on November 22–24, 1996 at the Makuhari Messe convention center in Chiba, Japan.
 New software was shown for the Nintendo 64, Super NES, and Game Boy.
 Nintendo of America's website published a report of the show including photos and videos, the roster of Nintendo 64 games and some demo reviews, and a translated summary (from Famimaga 64 issue 12) of a panel discussion among key personnel about their philosophy of Nintendo 64 game development.

-This show bore the first demonstration of the 64DD, which IGN reported was one of the biggest items of the show along with first-party games, while other gaming press said 64DD was kept out of the spotlight and had no meaningful demonstration of capabilities.
-Nintendo itself stated that the company was deliberately downplaying the 64DD at the show in order to demonstrate the ongoing commitment to the cartridge format.
+This show bore the first demonstration of the 64DD.
+IGN reported that this was one of the biggest items of the show along with first-party games, but other gaming press said 64DD was kept out of the spotlight and had no meaningful demonstration of capabilities.
+Nintendo stated that it was deliberately downplaying the 64DD at the show in order to demonstrate the ongoing commitment to the cartridge format.
 Nintendo's Director of Corporate Communications, Perrin Kaplan, made the company's first official launch window announcement for 64DD, scheduled for late 1997 in Japan.
 The 64DD system was shown in its own display booth with the hardware specifications having been finalized, according to Nintendo of America's Chairman Howard Lincoln.
-The system played a 64DD copy of the Super Mario 64 cartridge game, which had been a rushed improvised conversion onto 64DD disk only to demonstrate the use of the bootable prototype floppy drive storage device at this show.
+Super Mario 64 ran on 64DD, which was an improvised conversion from the new retail cartridge release onto floppy disk to demonstrate the bootable prototype floppy drive, only at this show.
 Lincoln explained, "Super Mario 64 is running on the 64DD right now.
 First they weren't going to show anything on 64DD, but they decided at the last minute to have a game people recognize."
 The booth also demonstrated the process of rendering audience members' photographed faces onto 3D avatars and shapes—a feature which was ultimately incorporated and released in 2000 as Mario Artist: Talent Studio and the Capture Cassette for 64DD.
 Another 64DD game in development was Creator, a music and animation game by Software Creations, the same UK company that had made Sound Tool for the Nintendo Ultra 64 development kit.
 They touted the game's ability to be integrated into other games, allowing a player to replace any such game's textures and possibly create new levels and characters.
 There was no playable version of Creator available at this show, but the project was later absorbed into Mario Artist: Paint Studio (1999).